CarlosVilasAlvarez/gpro-data/README.md

-# gpro-data
+# Gpro-data

-Web Scrapper to get all the data from gpro
+Desktop app made with electron that displays data from gpro.
+The data is obtained by web scrapping using "puppeteer".